votingworks/electionguard-kotlin-multiplatform/README.md

   that takes roughly half the space of JSON for the same information.
 EKM includes `.proto` files for all the relevant data formats, which constitutes a well defined and compact schema for EG serialization.

-- Currently we have 88% LOC code coverage on the common and jvm core library (5714/6522 LOC) (5721/7728 LOC) BOGUS
+- Currently we have ~90% LOC code coverage on the common and jvm core library

 - Currently we are focusing on just the JVM implementation.
 We will consider the native and other implementations in the future.